 I have lived in Colombia since 2014 and nothing has ever happened to me.
 Despite working in an unsafe neighborhood of Bogotá, every day with the Transmilenio, and being blond.
 I did get very scared a few times and definitely saw nasty things.

-In addition, I notice the difference in security immediately when I am outside Colombia in a much safer country, such as the Netherlands, the U.S. or Curaçao.
+In addition, I notice the difference in security immediately when I am outside Colombia in a much safer country, such as in Europe.
 Suddenly, I can walk down the street wonderfully safe, use my phone anywhere and do whatever I want without worry.
 That alone is a reason for me to go away regularly for a week.
 Although Colombia is safe enough, it is really not like what you are used to at home.

-So I am very careful: I do not have a wallet but keep everything under my clothes (in Bogotá), expensive earrings I use only when I am sure I can, and I didn’t use a watch since December 31, 2014.
+So I’m very careful: I don’t have a purse, I don’t take a phone with me when I walk the dog, I use expensive earrings only when I’m sure I can, and I haven’t had a watch on since December 31, 2014.
 But perhaps the most important: I know where and when not to go and what to do and what not to do.
 As a tourist, you know this roughly by reading up on it and using your common sense.
 But just wandering around a big city without knowing where you are is asking for trouble.

 Or tourists who put their bags on the ground next to their seats while eating and then lose them.
 This is very common in the Europe, not at all here.
 Look around when you are in Colombia, no Colombian does that.